Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on Tax Software for You

 Goods Export to SEZ

-Under GST Regime, the above-mentioned guidelines remain the same and destination based taxation persists as zero-rated and a described benefit stays for the exports to Special Economic Zones (SEZs).
-The extension for the stated benefit is up to processing zones of the SEZs, but the supplies from this SEZ Areas to Domestic Tariff Area (DTA) is liable to describe as a taxable trade under the scope of GST rules and regulations.
+Under the GST Regime, the above-mentioned guidelines remain the same destination-based taxation persists as zero-rated and a described benefit stays for the exports to Special Economic Zones (SEZs).
+The extension for the stated benefit is up to processing zones of the SEZs, but the supplies from these SEZ Areas to the Domestic Tariff Area (DTA) are liable to be described as a taxable trade under the scope of GST rules and regulations.

 Free VAT Laws Described Under Section 16 of IGST ACT

-From the reference of a definition defined under Special Economic Act, 2005 for Special Economic Zones and SEZ Developer, and also covered under Section 19 and 20 of Integrated Goods and Services Act(IGST), 2005.
-Some other special provisions are also described under IGST Act, 2005 pertaining procurement of Goods and Services on which taxes are not paid.
-GST law provides the refunds for taxes paid by the supplier for supplies made to a SEZ developer or SEZ unit-holder.
+From the reference a definition defined under the Special Economic Act, 2005 for Special Economic Zones and SEZ Developers, and also covered under Sections 19 and 20 of the Integrated Goods and Services Act(IGST), 2005.
+Some other special provisions are also described under the IGST Act, 2005 about procurement of Goods and Services on which taxes are not paid.
+GST law provides refunds for taxes paid by the supplier for supplies made to a SEZ developer or SEZ unit-holder.

-In accordance with Section 7(5), (b) of IGST Act, the supplies of Goods or Services or both to or by a developer or Unit Holder of SEZ will be termed as the supplies within the state and IGST would be chargeable with further refund mechanism.
-For an example, a taxpayer living in Bhuj supplies to Kandla SEZ in Gujarat, this supply must be termed as interstate supply and IGST will be charged, despite refund scheme is also eligible for the same procedure because the supply comes under as zero-rated supply.
+By Section 7(5), (b) of the IGST Act, the supplies of Goods or Services or both to or by a developer or Unit Holder of SEZ will be termed as the supplies within the state and IGST would be chargeable with further refund mechanism.
+For example, a taxpayer living in Bhuj supplies to Kandla SEZ in Gujarat, this supply must be termed as interstate supply and IGST will be charged, despite the refund scheme is also eligible for the same procedure because the supply comes under a zero-rated supply.

-The laws are quite clear that supplies made in reference to a bond or a letter of undertaking to SEZ areas will be taxed free and other supplies to this area will attract the IGST, which will be claimed further for refunds.
+The laws are quite clear that supplies made about a bond or a letter of undertaking to SEZ areas will be taxed free and other supplies to this area will attract the IGST, which will be claimed further for refunds.

 The Supplies Made With The Payment Of IGST